auth0/Lock.swift/README.md

 #### Scope

 Scope used for authentication.
 By default is `openid`.
 It will return not only the **access_token**, but also an **id_token** which is a [JSON Web Token (JWT)](https://jwt.io/).
 You can add additional attributes to your claim, in this case returning the users `name, email and picture` in the **id_token**.
+[Scope Resources](https://auth0.com/docs/libraries/lock/v10/sending-authentication-parameters#scope-string-)

 ```swift
 .withOptions {